-- 9.5.3 Help the Chairperson lead a discussion with all members so that the group comes to an agreement. - 9.5.4 Use Table 47 to help members make a decision on reinvestment.
+9.6.3 Help the Chairperson lead a discussion with all members so that the group comes to an agreement.

+9.6.4 Use Table 58 to help members make a decision on reinvestment.
+Ask small groups to discuss the questions in column 3.

-Table 47: Deciding on Reinvestment
+Table 58: Deciding on Reinvestment

-Topic Information to Share Questions for Decision-making You are now going to decide how much to reinvest for the next cycle.
+Торіс Information to Share Questions for Decision-making You are now going to decide how much to reinvest for the next cycle.
 Here are some things to consider: If members do not invest money in the SILC to start the second cycle, there will be little money in the first few weeks for making loans.
-The beginning of the cycle is the only time when some members can invest more than 5 times the target savings.
+The beginning of the cycle is the only time when some members can invest more than 5 times the minimum savings.
 You can either reinvest today and keep the money in the Cash Box, or at the first meeting in the next cycle.
 When should members invest for the second cycle?
-Why? ► How much can each member invest to begin the second cycle?
+Why?
+How much can each member invest to begin the second cycle?

-- 9.5.5 Help the Chairperson direct a discussion so that members come to an agreement. - 9.5.6 If some members are reinvesting for the second cycle, ensure the Secretary records their individual investments in the Savings Register as "initial savings balance," and the total amount in the Cashbook as "member investment" in the "Cash-In" column.
+- 9.6.5 Help the Chairperson direct a discussion so that groups come to an agreement. - 9.6.6 If some members are reinvesting for the second cycle, ensure the Secretary records their individual investments in the Savings Register as "initial savings balance," and the total amount in the Cashbook as "member investment" in the "Cash-In" column.

-Step 9.6 Meeting Closure (20 minutes)
+Step 9.7 Meeting Closure (20 minutes)